 By learning the needs of Cherokee County businesses, the Chamber determines what a new company needs in order to be successful in this market.
 The Chamber then works to meet all needs by helping businesses access the resources for success.

 - bGen (The Business Generator) is an arm of KNOW(2) as a business incubator, motivating local entrepreneurs to take initiative, engage, and guide the growing startup community.
-It’s a place where an entrepreneur can go for an early stage startup into a growing, profitable business.
+It’s a place where an entrepreneur can go from an early-stage startup into a growing, profitable business.
 Whether an entrepreneur needs the support of the two-year incubation program or just needs a space to work alongside other startups, Manager Brian Ziegelheafer (Zig) can help.

 - National Association for the Self-Employed: Direct access to experts, benefits, and consolidated buying power that traditionally had been available only to large corporations.